It's our 20th Birthday! Were you boating in 1996?

 1. RULES & REGULATIONS

-- Pleasure Craft Operators Card (PCOC)
+- Pleasure Craft Operators Card

-A Pleasure Craft Operator Card is now required for operating
+- The card (PCOC) is now required for operating

 any powered boat.
 Foreign visitors and renters follow special rules.